epini/ADE_MATLAB_func/README.md

 # Anisotropic Diffusive Equation MATLAB functions

-A collection of utility functions returning solutions to the Anisotropic Diffusive Equation (ADE) in different scattering regimes (steady-state, time-resolved, time- and space-resolved).
+A collection of utility functions returning solutions to the Anisotropic Diffusive Equation (ADE) in a scattering slab for different configurations (time- and/or space-resolved reflectance/transmittance).

 This package is given as supplemental material of a preprint paper on Anisotropic Diffusion linked below.
 Note that with respect to the preprint, these functions extend the ADE solutions to the case of complete 3D anisotropy (lx!=ly!=lz).
 This is achieved via numerical evaluation of integrals, instead of explicit analytical solutions.